-This disagreement started life as a combination of 3 interlinked issues relating to access, design changes and contaminated ground.
-BSC's original estimate was £4.5m, which was later amended to £4.8m.
+This issue started life as a combination of 3 interlinked issues relating to access, design changes and contaminated ground.
+BSC's original estimate was £4.5m, which they then amended to £4.8m.

-Through the normal channels, and then DRP, the issue of access was withdrawn by BSC and contaminated land was agreed, using actual cost evaluation.
-It is expected to cost $^{\sim}$ £1m, leaving only the design issue valued by BSC at £1.8m.
-Prior to entering into adjudication we had already offered a without prejudice settlement of £1m.
-On entering adjudication we took the tactical decision to reduce our position to £0, based on a technical argument which identified BSC should have allowed for the ground conditions which they say led to the design changes.
+Through the normal channels, and then DRP, the issues of access and contaminated land were settled at around £1m, leaving only the design issue valued by BSC at £1.8m.
+Prior to entering into adjudication we had already offered a settlement of £1m.
+On entering adjudication we took the tactical decision to reduce our position to £0.
 On the specific issue in question the adjudicator (Mr Wilson) decided that most of the changes to the design were beyond normal design development (a decision that we largely agree with, hence our offer of £1m pre adjudication) and decided on a value of £1.46m.